-Cats are very good at masking illness and disease that may be present.
-If a disease can be detected early on, before a cat shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
+Cats are very good at masking illness and disease.
+If a disease can be detected early, before a cat shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
 Wellness testing is particularly important for senior and geriatric cats, since there is a greater chance that an older cat will develop disease or have an ongoing but stable condition that needs to be monitored.

 When is wellness testing done?